jredfox/evilnotchlib/README.md

 Dyanmic Tranlsation Event(let's you override ItemStack#getDisplayName())
 TileStackSync Events fires on both client and server allows for denial of permissions Adds the seed to f3 again per world
+PCapabilities an external capability system for the entity player on server side TestTransformer(ASMHelper) allows you to replace methods,classes,remove methods,add methods, add fields, remove fields

 Future:
 Font Renderer
 NBTPathAPI
 Lan Skin Host Fix
+TestTransFormer line injections assistor Capabilities(Evil Notch Lib) A replacement for forge's if you choose to do so.
+All you have to do is readFromNBT() writeToNBT() and there is a tickable version as well.(not fully implemented yet) Midle click block event allow you to override what the block think's you should have and any additional tiledata TESR ItemStack API just like forges but, always uses the tile entity rather then null and meta to render and also uses a special interface.
 ```

 Instalation This as a Dependancy: